neondatabase/website/content/docs/guides/prisma.md

 A Neon compute has two main states: _Active_ and _Idle_.
 Active means that the compute is currently running.
 If there is no query activity for 5 minutes, Neon places a compute into an idle state by default.
 For more information, see [Compute lifecycle](../introduction/compute-lifecycle/).

 When you connect to an idle compute from Prisma, Neon automatically activates it.
 Activation typically happens within a few seconds but added latency can result in a connection timeout.
-To address this issue, your can adjust your Neon connection string as follows:
+To address this issue, your can adjust your Neon connection string by adding a `connect_timeout` parameter.

-- Add a `connect_timeout` parameter and set it to 0 or a higher value.
 This parameter defines the maximum number of seconds to wait for a new connection to be opened.
 The default value is 5 seconds.
 A setting of 0 means no timeout.
 A higher setting should provide the time required to avoid connection timeout issues.
 For example:

-  `DATABASE_URL=postgres://daniel:<password>@ep-mute-rain-952417-pooler.us-east-2.aws.neon.tech/neondb?connect_timeout=10`

-- If using a [pooled connection](../connect/connection-pooling), set `pool_timeout` to 0 or a higher value.
-This setting defines the number of seconds to wait for a new connection from the pool.
-The default is 10 seconds.
-A setting of 0 means no timeout.
-A higher setting should provide the time required to avoid connection timeout issues.
+  `DATABASE_URL=postgres://daniel:<password>@ep-mute-rain-952417.us-east-2.aws.neon.tech/neondb?connect_timeout=10`

+Another possible cause of connection timeouts is [Prisma's connection pool](https://www.prisma.io/docs/concepts/components/prisma-client/working-with-prismaclient/).
+Relational database connectors use Prisma's connection pool, which has a default timeout of 10 seconds.
+This is typically enough of a timeout for a Neon compute to startup, but if necessary, you can try increasing this limit (in addition to adding the `connect_timeout` setting described above) by setting the `pool_timeout` parameter to a higher value.
 For example:

-  `DATABASE_URL=postgres://daniel:<password>@ep-mute-rain-952417-pooler.us-east-2.aws.neon.tech/neondb?pgbouncer=true&pool_timeout=20`
+  `DATABASE_URL=postgres://daniel:<password>@ep-mute-rain-952417-pooler.us-east-2.aws.neon.tech/neondb?connect_timeout=15&pgbouncer=true&pool_timeout=15`

 For additional information about connecting from Prisma, refer to the following resources in the _Prisma documentation_: